dreamon11/trellis/README.md

 ### Manual

-1. Configure your WordPress sites in `group_vars/development/wordpress_sites.yml` and in `group_vars/development/vault.yml`
+1. Configure your sites in `group_vars/development/sites.yml` and in `group_vars/development/vault.yml`
 2. Ensure you're in the trellis directory: `cd trellis`
 3. Run `vagrant up`